-- 3.4.1.
-All candidates reflected on a short-list shall be invited for an interview. - 3.4.2.
-Invitation of short-listed candidates for an interview shall be done telephonically and in writing by means of a fax or email with proof thereof kept in a file, not later than two (2) working days with effect from the date of short-listing exercise. - 3.4.3.
-Questions for testing suitability of short-listed candidates shall be compiled on the date of interviews by the panel. - 3.4.4.
-Candidates canvassing for appointment shall automatically be disqualified on submission of such evidence by the chairperson to the interview panel. - 3.4.5.
-During the interview, candidates shall be assessed on academic knowledge, prior learning, potential to acquire within reasonable period the ability to perform duties and exposure displayed on the subject on which the question is based, as candidates will be attending to questions posed by the interview panel. - 3.4.6.
-An interview questionnaire, as shall be distributed by the chairperson at a meeting of the interview panel to all parties (including observers) shall be utilized for allocating points to candidates as they attend to questions posed. - 3.4.7.
-In case of appointment of the municipal manager and heads of departments, the executive committee shall allocate points to candidates for assessment purposes. - 3.4.8.
-In case of appointment of any other employee excluding the municipal manager and heads of departments, only points scored by the interview panel, excluding a portfolio councillor, shall be utilised for assessment of candidates.
+- 3.6.1 All candidates reflected on a short-list shall be invited for an interview. - 3.6.2 Invitation of short-listed candidates for an interview shall be done telephonically and in writing by means of a fax or email with proof thereof kept in a file, not later than two (2) working days with effect from the date of short-listing exercise. - 3.6.3 Questions for testing suitability of short-listed candidates shall be compiled on the date of interviews by the panel. - 3.6.4 Candidates canvassing for appointment shall automatically be disqualified on submission of such evidence by the chairperson to the interview panel. - 3.6.5 During the interview, candidates shall be assessed on academic knowledge, prior learning, potential to acquire within reasonable period the ability to perform duties and exposure displayed on the subject on which the question is based, as candidates will be attending to questions posed by the interview panel. - 3.6.6 An interview questionnaire, as shall be distributed by the chairperson at a meeting of the interview panel to all parties (including observers) shall be utilized for allocating points to candidates as they attend to questions posed. - 3.6.7 The panel shall determine the language to be used when conducting the interviews - 3.6.8 In case of appointment of the Municipal Manager and Heads of Departments, the ---shall allocate points to candidates for assessment purposes. - 3.6.9 In case of appointment of any other employee excluding the Municipal Manager and heads of departments, only points scored by the interview panel, excluding a portfolio councillor, shall be utilised for assessment of candidates. - 3.6.10 In case of the Municipal Manager and managers reporting to him/her, the selection and interview panel shall recommend the candidate for appointment to Council in line with provisions of EEA and approved employment equity plan of the municipality. - 3.6.11 For recommending appointments, the interview panel shall endeavour to reach consensus and failing to do so shall constitute a referral of the matter to the Municipal Manager for a final ruling. - 3.6.12 In case of appointment of the Municipal Manager and managers directly reporting to him/her, the selection panel shall endeavour to reach consensus on such

-- 3.4.9.
-In case of the municipal manager and managers reporting to him/her, the selection and interview panel shall recommend the candidate for appointment to Council in line with provisions of EEA and approved employment equity plan of the municipality. - 3.4.10.
-For recommending appointments, the interview panel shall endeavour to reach consensus and failing to do so shall constitute a final ruling. - 3.4.11.
-In case of appointment of the municipal manager and managers directly reporting to him/her, the selection panel shall endeavour to reach consensus on such appointment, and failing to do so shall constitute prevalence of word of majority. - 3.4.12.
-Objections from observing parties shall be lodged in writing to the office of the municipal manager within two (2) working days with effect from the date of the interview. - 3.4.13.
-In case of appointment of the municipal manager or managers directly reporting to the municipal manager, objections shall be lodged to the mayor for consideration by council. - 3.4.14.
-Objections by the portfolio councillor observing shall be in a form of comments which shall intend to terminate any malpractice observed during the proceedings, and be given to the municipal manager. - 3.4.15.
-In case of executive committee being the interview panel, no councillor may observe. - 3.4.16.
-The applicant giving false information must be disqualified, upon submission of proof thereof by the chairperson of the relevant panel. - 3.4.17.
-Trade union representatives and a chairperson of human resources portfolio committee or his/ her nominee serving in the committee shall be invited in writing at least forty eight (48) hours prior to interview dates.
+- appointment, and failing to do so shall constitute prevalence of word of majority. - 3.6.13 Objections from observing parties shall be lodged in writing to the office of the Municipal Manager within two (2) working days with effect from the date of the interview. - 3.6.14 In case of appointment of the Municipal Manager, objections shall be lodged to the Mayor for consideration by council. - 3.6.15 In case of the appointment of the Managers directly reporting to the Municipal Manager, objections shall be lodged to the Municipal Manager's office for consideration by council. - 3.6.16 Objections by the Union representative observing shall be in form of comments which shall intend to terminate any malpractice observed during the proceedings, and be given to the Municipal Manager. - 3.6.17 Trade union representatives shall be invited in writing at least forty eight (48) hours prior to interview dates.

-4. APPOINTMENT
+4 APPOINTMENT